 Just as warming up prepares the body for the game, cooling down generally prevents soreness of the muscles.
-Of course, many know that they should cool down, but very few do so.
+Of course, many know they should cool down, but very few do.

 Skipping cool-down drills may cause painful muscle cramps after an intense game.
 We recommend static stretches as cool-down drills.

 You can engage in stretching and strengthening exercises if you are worried about managing a particular injury.
 However, do not perform any activity that awakens pain!
-You can collaborate with your therapist to develop your very own exercises that will help heal the injury.
+You can collaborate with your therapist to develop exercises to help heal the injury.

 Yoga and Pilates have been known to come in handy to work on strength and overall flexibility because they reduce the risk of injuring muscles and tendons.

-Poor footwork can lead to stumbling, twisting knees, bumping into your partner, or throwing yourself at a shot that strains the knees and shoulder joints and the back muscles.
+Poor footwork can lead to stumbling, twisting knees, bumping into your partner, or throwing yourself at a shot that strains the knees, shoulder joints, and back muscles.

-A good posture when playing calls for your left foot to be slightly behind your right foot (if you are left-handed), your feet should be shoulder-width apart, and your upper body inclined forwards.
+When playing, a good posture calls for your left foot to be slightly behind your right foot (if you are left-handed), your feet should be shoulder-width apart, and your upper body should be inclined forward.

-Instead of stretching for the ball, your intention should stop or hit the ball.
+Instead of stretching for the ball, your intention is to stop or hit the ball.
 Get into a ready position to receive the ball after playing a shot to minimize stress on the body.

-Table tennis injuries are numerous as we have explored, each with its unique intensity.
+As we have explored, table tennis injuries are numerous, each with its unique intensity.
 Taking measures to avoid injuries does not nullify getting hurt.
 It only reduces the chances.